 Wetlands are areas where water is at or above the land surface long enough to support aquatic or hydrophilic vegetation.
 There was a time when wetlands were viewed as wasteland, to be drained for agriculture.
 Today the benefits of wetlands are better understood.
 They filter pollutants and protect the quality of water in rivers, lakes and streams.
 They also form habitats for unique flora and fauna, as well as provide recreational opportunities.
-Wetland areas in Turtle are shown in Map 3-4.
+Wetland areas are minimal in La Prairie (Map 3-4), but protection of these areas is still important.

 Section 61.351 and 62.231 of the Wisconsin Statutes and Chapter NR 117 of the Wisconsin Administrative Code dictate that at the very least, local zoning ordinances must protect wetlands that are 5 acres or larger in size, shown on the WDNR's final wetland inventory maps, and located within shorelands.
-Rock County's Shoreland Zoning Ordinance regulates what is termed the "Lowland/Wetland Overlay District One (C-1)".
+Rock County's Shoreland Zoning Ordinance regulates what is termed the "Lowland/Wetland Overlay District One (C-1).